herjean7/LearnNodeJs/README.md

 What I've learnt:

 * Importing of modules (node.js core modules, npm and my own JS files)
-* Printing in colour using Chalk
+* Printing console messages in colour using Chalk
+* Parse Arguments using Yargs
 * File System
 * JSON (Storing and Retrieving of JSON data)